Pepilepioux/windows_file_util/README.md

 ### fichiers_permissions_par_user

-Walks a directory tree and for each file and subdirectory prints the higher authorization level (R or W) granted to the user givent as an argument.
+Walks a directory tree and for each file and subdirectory prints the higher authorization level (R or W) granted to the user passed as an argument.
 No output if use has no access.

 ### surveillance_espace_disque